 Metformin is also useful because it can be used either by itself or in combination with other medications.

-It is important to note that Metformin does not cure diabetes, but rather is intended to help manage blood sugar levels, which can prevent complications and help reduce the burden of diabetes.
+It is important to note that metformin does not cure diabetes but rather is intended to help manage blood sugar levels, which can prevent diabetes complications and help reduce the burden of diabetes.

-When taking Metformin, it’s important to monitor blood sugar levels as directed by a doctor or medical professional.
-This may involve finger-stick glucose tests, wearing a continuous glucose monitor, and getting regular HbA1c blood tests done.
+When taking metformin, it’s important to monitor blood sugar levels as directed by a doctor or medical professional.
+This may involve finger-stick glucose tests, wearing a continuous glucose monitor (CGM), and/or getting regular HbA1c blood tests done.

-This will ensure that Metformin is continuing to work as prescribed and can help to inform if dosages need to change over time.
+This will ensure that metformin is continuing to work as prescribed and can help inform if dosages need to change over time.

 Metformin is eliminated from the body through the kidneys and is flushed out through the urine.
 If the kidneys are not functioning properly, metformin can build up in the bloodstream, increasing the risk of lactic acidosis.

-Because of this, people with kidney impairment or kidney disease will generally be directed to avoid taking Metformin.
+Because of this, people with severe kidney impairment or kidney disease will generally be directed to avoid taking metformin.
+Those with milder forms of kidney disease should have their kidney function monitored while taking the medicine if their doctors determine they are candidates for metformin therapy.

-Further, people with pre-existing renal disease may have their kidney health further harmed by taking Metformin.
+People with pre-existing renal disease may have their kidney health further harmed by taking metformin.

 Metformin is not known to have any negative effects on the heart.
-While it is important to talk with your doctor if you have a history of heart disease before taking Metformin, Metformin is generally considered safe for the cardiovascular system.
+While it is important to talk with your doctor if you have a history of heart disease before taking metformin, the drug is generally considered safe for the cardiovascular system.

-Research is indeterminate if Metformin is protective against heart failure, but it has been established as generally safe for people with a range of cardiac conditions.
+Current research is not clear regarding whether metformin is protective against heart failure, but it has been established as generally safe for people with a range of cardiac conditions.

-The benefits of Metformin in helping to control blood sugar levels and in reducing the risk of complications from diabetes outweigh the relatively small risks of serious side effects.
+The benefits of the drug for helping manage blood sugar levels and reducing the risk of complications from diabetes generally outweigh the relatively small risks of serious side effects.

 Sharing any concerns you have with your medical provider helps the care team to ensure you are receiving the most appropriate care.